MongoDB-Cowboys/Monalize/README.md

 * `--logpath` (optional) Specify a path to MongoDB service log file.
 If you use this together with the variable `container` then this path to the file will be applied to the container.
 Without the `container` variable, it will be applied to the local log file. (default "")
 * `--container` (optional) Specify a name of Docker container.
 If you leave the `logpath` variable empty, logs will be read from the container. (default "")
 * `--context_timeout` (optional) Set context timeout. (default 10)
+* `--podman` (optional) For using the Podman executable file to check the log file in the container. (default: false)

 A help is available via `./monalize --help`.